Motion in Limine Regarding Property Damage

 Certificate of Service

-I hereby certify that a copy of the foregoing Motion in Limine to Exclude Testimony Regarding the Property Damage to the Vehicles was sent via U.S. Mail, first-class, postage prepaid.
+I hereby certify that a copy of the foregoing Motion in Limine to Exclude Photographic Evidence of Vehicle Damage was served by U.S. Mail, first-class, postage prepaid, on all counsel of record.

 IN THE CIRCUIT COURT FOR BALTIMORE COUNTY, MARYLAND

-Upon consideration of the Plaintiff’s Motion in Limine to Exclude Testimony Regarding the Property Damage to the Vehicles; it is this _________ day of _____________, 2006, by the Circuit Court for Baltimore County, Maryland, hereby
+Upon consideration of Plaintiff’s Motion in Limine to Exclude Photographic Evidence of Vehicle Damage, it is this ___ day of ____________, 2025, by the Circuit Court for Baltimore County, Maryland:

-ORDERED, that the Plaintiff’s Motion is GRANTED; and it is further
+ORDERED, that Plaintiff’s Motion is GRANTED; and it is further

-ORDERED, that Defendant is precluded from referring to, interrogating, or attempting to convey or suggest to the jury, directly or indirectly:
+ORDERED, that Defendant is precluded from referencing, introducing, or suggesting to the jury, directly or indirectly:

-4. Any correlation between the force of the impact and the Plaintiff’s injuries;
+4. Any correlation between the property damage and the Plaintiff’s injuries;

 Back to Sample Motions in Limine